Tigrister Extensions

 | x-tigrister-auth | Operation | Per-endpoint auth configuration |

-| x-tigrister-enabled | Operation | Enable/disable endpoint in tests |
+| x-tigrister-enabled | Parameter | Enable/disable individual parameters |

 | x-tigrister-env-id | Server | Stable environment identifier |